eastmountaincode/wiki-path-001/README.md

 - Clicking E enables user to highlight a word.
 Users can highlight as many words as they please or as many words as they need to string their message together.

+## Uses

+- Try to communicate live with other users live by using the limited vocabulary of the page you are one

+- Leave a message for whoever to find.
+Perhaps a poem, a cryptic entry or a confession for your crush

+- Follow an other user to an other page by holding hands together

 ## Tech